Canoe Country - Dalsland (Sweden)

 We aim to share canoes between 2 people, not only for the social experience, but also for load carrying reasons.
 We will be transporting our camp gear and supplies in waterproof barrels.
 Unless we’re an uneven number of participants, you’ll be much better off sharing the effort of paddling a loaded boat.
 In case we have an uneven number, we can look at either 3 person canoes or adding on single kayaks.
 But, again, the goal is to share paddling canoes.

 Please check out our “summer bivouac kit list” on our website.
 This should cover anything you need.
 A good addition would be some good dry bags, but we can store most, if not all of the gear in waterproof barrels while on the water.
+You don’t necessarily need to bing a trekking backpack.
+A good sturdy duffel bag can work as well.
+When in doubt, ask us.

 Staying at a wilderness campsite is very different than staying at a campground.
 The campgrounds at the first and last night offer facilities such as toilets and showers.
 If you want you can even upgrade to a cabin!
 The wilderness campsites are completely surrounded by nature and by staying here, you agree to be on nature’s terms.
 In addition to wind shelters, most campsites also have a few tent sites and places to make fire, but no showers.
 Some sites have dry toilets, but often, there won’t be any toilets available.
 We recommend the book “How to shit in the woods”.
 It’s a great life skill!